 Circuit Pipe Size

 Here the user enters the circuit pipe size for a single GHX Circuit.
+Note that "OD" stands for outer diameter, pipe size standards for most of the world outside of the U.S.A.

 Circuits Per Parallel Loop